-Daniel Wang is an experienced music teacher - whether in a classroom or a one-on-one setting.
 Daniel obtained his Bachelor's in Music at the Queensland Conservatorium, majoring in piano.
 He has then completed a Postgraduate Diploma in Education at the University of Queensland.
-Daniel has spent the past two years as the Head of Music at one of the most prestigious prep schools in London.
+Daniel spent two years (2017 - 2019) as the Head of Music at one of the most prestigious prep schools in London.
 Now that he's returned to Brisbane, he is ready to create a fun, supportive and enjoyable environment for students at Welco Music Academy.

 Rita looks after the content creation, communications and relationship management between clients.
 Being the first port-of-call for Welco Music, she works closely with students, parents and our teachers.
 Coming from a family with a heavy music influence, Rita has extensive skills and knowledge in music.